elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-connect-mysql.md

    +--------------------------------+-------+
    ```

-1. Make sure you have installed a supported SSL certificate on the database server\.
+1. Make sure that you have installed a supported SSL certificate on the database server\.

 1. Grant usage for the specific user to connect using SSL\.